stanfordnlp/stanza/index.md

 ## Citing StanfordNLP in papers

-If you use StanfordNLP in your work, please cite this paper:
+If you use the StanfordNLP neural pipeline in your work, please cite this paper:

 > Peng Qi, Timothy Dozat, Yuhao Zhang and Christopher D. Manning.
 2018.
-[Universal Dependency Parsing from Scratch]() In *Proceedings of the CoNLL 2018 Shared Task: Multilingual Parsing from Raw Text to Universal Dependencies*, pp. 160-170. \[[pdf](https://nlp.stanford.edu/pubs/qi2018universal.pdf)\] \[[bib](https://nlp.stanford.edu/pubs/qi2018universal.bib)\]
+[Universal Dependency Parsing from Scratch](https://nlp.stanford.edu/pubs/qi2018universal.pdf) In *Proceedings of the CoNLL 2018 Shared Task: Multilingual Parsing from Raw Text to Universal Dependencies*, pp. 160-170. \[[pdf](https://nlp.stanford.edu/pubs/qi2018universal.pdf)\] \[[bib](https://nlp.stanford.edu/pubs/qi2018universal.bib)\]

+If you use Stanford CoreNLP through the StanfordNLP python client, please follow the instructions [here](https://stanfordnlp.github.io/CoreNLP/#citing-stanford-corenlp-in-papers) to cite the proper publications.